Spider-Man (2002 film): Plot

-On a high school field trip, Peter Parker visits a Columbia University genetics laboratory with his best friend, Harry Osborn, and his love interest, Mary Jane Watson.
+On a high school field trip, Peter Parker visits a Columbia University genetics laboratory with his best friend, Harry Osborn, and his crush, Mary Jane Watson.
 There, he is bitten by a genetically engineered spider, and falls ill upon returning home.
 Meanwhile, Harry's father Norman tests a performance-enhancing chemical on himself in an attempt to secure a military contract for Oscorp, the company he founded.
-The chemical gives him superhuman strength but causes him to go insane and kill one of his scientists, Dr. Stromm.
+The chemical gives him superhuman strength but causes him to go insane and kill one of his scientists.

-The next day, Peter develops spider-like abilities, including enhanced strength, senses, agility and speed, organic webbing in his wrists, and the ability to cling to walls.
-Hoping to buy a car to impress Mary Jane, Peter enters an underground wrestling event and wins his first match but is swindled out of his earnings.
-Soon after, Peter's Uncle Ben is killed by a thief who robbed the wrestling event, and whom Peter let escape.
+The next day, Peter develops spider-like abilities, including enhanced strength, senses, agility, and speed; organic webbing in his wrists; and the ability to cling to walls.
+Hoping to buy a car to impress Mary Jane, Peter enters an underground wrestling event and wins his match, but is swindled out of his earnings.
+When the wrestling organizer is robbed, a bitter Peter steps out of the way, allowing the thief to escape.
+Soon after, Peter's uncle Ben is killed by the same thief.
 Peter pursues the thief, who eventually falls to his death.
 Meanwhile, a crazed Norman sabotages a product test by an Oscorp rival and kills several people.

-Upon graduating, Peter begins using his abilities to fight crime, donning a costume and adopting the alias "Spider-Man".
+Upon graduating, Peter begins using his abilities to fight crime, donning a costume and adopting the alias Spider-Man.
 J. Jonah Jameson, the publisher of the Daily Bugle newspaper, hires Peter as a freelance photographer, since he can provide high-quality images of Spider-Man.
-When Oscorp's board of directors decides to oust Norman and sell the company, Norman assassinates them while wearing a disguise during the Unity Day festival.
+When Oscorp's board of directors decides to oust Norman and sell the company, Norman uses a disguise to assassinate them during the Unity Day festival.
 As Spider-Man, Peter fends off Norman and rescues Mary Jane.
-Afterwards, Jameson bestows the name "the Green Goblin" upon the mysterious masked killer.
+Afterwards, Jameson bestows the name "Green Goblin" upon the mysterious masked killer.